scolapicchioni/blazor/Lab09/readme.md

 - In the `PhotoSharingApplication.Frontend.Infrastructure` project, add a reference to the following packages:
     - Grpc.Net.Client
     - Grpc.Net.Client.Web

-- Open the `Program.cs` file of the same project
+- In the `PhotoSharingApplication.Frontend.BlazorWebAssembly`project:
-- Add the following code
+- Open the `Program.cs` file and add the following code

 ```cs